 Check the bill to make sure it has been calculated correctly.

 Business rates are a priority debt.
 Use your budget to work out an offer of payment that you can afford.

 The council can use the summary warrant procedure against you for unpaid business rates.
 The types of diligence that the council can use are the same as those that HMRC can use.
 See the earlier section Summary warrants.
 The procedure is almost exactly the same as for unpaid council tax.

-If you owe £10,000 or more, your local authority could apply to make you bankrupt (sequestrate you).
+Your local authority could apply to make you bankrupt (sequestrate you).
+You must owe the local authority at least £5,000 for them to be able to do this.
 The process used is similar to that for HMRC debts.
 See Bankruptcy in the earlier section What further action can be taken against me for debts to HMRC?.

 Remitting business rates arrears